GaneshGourav/Electronix-Express/README.md

-# Electronix-Express
+# Express-Electronics
 - Deployed Link : https://elctronix-express-k74afyg3e-ganeshgourav.vercel.app
 # Electronix Online Shop Web Application

-Welcome to Electronix Express!
+Welcome to Express-Electronics!
 This application aims to revolutionize online electronic shopping, built using React and Redux to provide users with a seamless shopping experience for electronic items.
 With a user-friendly interface, user and admin authentication, and various features.
 You can read on to learn more about its components, features, and how to get started.

 ## Table of Contents